Zavy86/docker-course/topics/19-local-development-workflow/README.md

 > - inconsistent environments
 > - it works on my machine!

 As you can see, this approach completely frees us from our local machine.
-We didn’t even need to install Node.js, as it was executed directly through a container.
+We didn't even need to install Node.js, as it was executed directly through a container.
 Thanks to the `package-lock.json`, we ensure a consistent environment across all team members, with Git taking care of the rest.